-- MW cleared, and not redefined later prior to the delivery year.
+- The MMU recommends that the value of CTRs be defined by the total MW cleared in the capacity market, the internal MW cleared and the imported MW cleared, and not redefined later prior to the delivery year.
 (Priority: Medium.
 First reported 2021.
 Status: Not adopted.) - The MMU recommends that the market clearing results be used in settlements rather than the reallocation process currently used, or that the process of modifying the obligations to pay for capacity be reviewed.
 (Priority: Medium.
 First reported 2021.
-Status: Not adopted.)31 - The MMU recommends that PJM improve the clarity and transparency of its CETL calculations.
+Status: Not adopted.) - The MMU recommends that PJM improve the clarity and transparency of its CETL calculations.
 The MMU also recommends that CETL for capacity imports into PJM be based on the ability to import capacity only where PJM capacity exists and where that capacity has a must offer requirement in the PJM Capacity Market.
 (Priority: Medium.
 First reported 2021.
 Status: Partially adopted 2022.)